akando42/next-map/public/content/posts/04-26/index.md

 ![Istanbul lowland](content/posts/04-26/modern_day_istanbul.png)

-There is no long Black about the Black Sea except the hair color of the people living near the coastline of the Black Sea from the Caucusus to Bulgary.
-Maybe this is the genetic mark that the turkic tribe left behind during their expansion from Central Asia to the Draculas castle near Hungary.
+There is nothing Black about the Black Sea except the hair color of the people living near the coastline of the Black Sea from the Caucusus to Bulgary.
+Maybe this is the genetic mark that the turkic tribes left behind during their expansion from Central Asia to the Draculas castle near Hungary.

 ![The Faces of The Black Sea](content/posts/04-26/faces_of_the_black_sea.png)